Introduction -contractor close down limited company

 Liquidating a limited company -qualify for Entrepreneur’s Relief

-When you undergo a contractor limited company liquidation, the tax is payable personally under Entrepreneur’s Relief at a rate of 10%.
-However, the director will only qualify for this if these two conditions are met:
+If working in IT, as many contractors do, and undergo an IT contractor limited company liquidation, what tax is payable?
+Under Entrepreneur’s Relief, the tax is payable personally under ER a rate of 10%.
+However, when closing your company, the director will only qualify for ER if two conditions are met:

-- The director or officeholder has been a shareholder for two years before he/she begins the company closure process.
+- The director or officeholder has been a shareholder for two years before he/she begins the UK company liquidation process.
 Previously, the rule for this was one year.

 - The company’s main activity during those two years has been trading (as opposed to investing).

-Dependent on how much funds remain [in the case of winding up a solvent company (UK)], when you choose to go ahead with winding down a company, there are two orderly ways to close this down.
+Dependent on how much funds remain [in the case of winding up a solvent company (UK)], when you choose to go ahead with winding down a company, there are two orderly ways for your limited company close down.

-The closing a ltd company processes and how long it takes when liquidating limited company?
+The closing a ltd company processes and how long does this take

 1) Formal liquidation–where the final funds in the business are more than £25K

-As part of the official company closure process, the liquidator will then:
+When you liquidate your company as part of the official dissolution process, the liquidator will then: